intel/intel-ipsec-mb/README.md

 (5)   - Implementation using SM4NI extensions, by16.
 (6)   - Implementation using SM4NI extensions, single block encryption and by16 decryption.
 (7)   - Implementation using SM4NI extensions, by8.
-(8)   - Decryption is by16 and encryption is x12.

 Legend:
 ` byY`- single buffer Y blocks at a time